-Data is collected by in all areas of life and through an analytical process.
+Data is collected in all areas of life and through an analytical process.

 This information can be used to help to grasp a better understanding of what works and what doesn’t and that is why data analytics is big business in the modern world.

-Data analytics and analysis are used by all the major organisations around the world to allow them to make better-informed business decisions,
+Data analytics and analysis are used by all the major organizations around the world to allow them to make better-informed business decisions.

 But it is not just used in the business world to sell and market products.

 Data analytics can also be applied to the worlds of education and science used by academics to study scientific simulations, that lead to groundbreaking theories and hypotheses.What is data analytics?
 Data analytics is the process of collecting data turning it into useful, actionable information!
 Click To Tweet